Michigan Indian Leadership Program (MILP)

 How do I apply for MILP?

-2020 Applications coming soon!
-To apply, submit the following completed items:
+To apply, participants would submit the following completed items by email or mail:

 - Completed MILP student application